Ruth Selke Eissler: The Selke-Eissler family collection

-The Leo Baeck Institute in Manhattan maintains the Selke-Eissler Family Collection, which contains archival material from family members under the identifier: AR 10926 / MF 875.
+The Leo Baeck Institute in Manhattan holds the Selke-Eissler Family Collection, which contains archival material from family members under the identifier: AR 10926 / MF 875.
 Archives are from 1914 through the 1940s and mention the following individuals and families: Selke family, Eissler family, Eugen Selke, Ruth Selke Eissler and Jenny Selke.
 The archives contain items written in German, English and Russian.